-- The PI or research staff will notify the vivarium manager prior to initiating the component of the project with the hazardous material.
+The PI or research staff will notify the vivarium manager prior to initiating the component of the project with the hazardous material.
 They will also make sure to label cage cards/cages with appropriate hazard symbols (as applicable according to VHSS) date, agent, dose, route, and clearance date if applicable (examples of cage cards can be found below).

 - The vivarium managers will use the information on the VHSS to create the appropriate animal room door posting and ensure staff have access to the safety information and are provided training if they will be handling the animals and cages.

 C. Cage Card Examples

 - Radiation Hazard